Methuselah: Judaism

-Rabbinic literature states that when Noah was 480 years old all the righteous men were dead, except Methuselah and himself.
-At God's command they both announced that 120 years would be given to men for repentance; if in that time they had not mended their evil ways, the earth would be destroyed.
-But their plea was in vain; even while Noah was engaged in building the ark, the wicked - who were of immense stature as they were descended from the sons of God - made sport of him and his work, saying: "If the Flood should come, it could not harm us.
+Rabbinic literature states that when Noah was 480 years old, all the righteous men were dead—except Methuselah and himself.
+At God's command, they both announced that 120 years would be given to men for repentance; if, in that time, they had not mended their evil ways, the earth would be destroyed.
+But their plea was in vain; even while Noah was engaged in building the ark, the wicked—who were of immense stature as they were descended from the sons of God—made sport of him and his work, saying: "If the Flood should come, it could not harm us.
 We are too tall; and, moreover, we could close up with our feet [which were of monstrous size] the springs from below."
 They resorted to these tactics; but God heated the water, and their feet and the flesh of their bodies was scalded.

-The 17th century midrashic Sefer haYashar ("Book of Jasher") describes Methuselah with his grandson Noah attempting to persuade the people of the earth to return to godliness.
+The 17th-century midrashic Sefer haYashar ("Book of Jasher") describes Methuselah with his grandson Noah attempting to persuade the people of the earth to return to godliness.
 All other very long-lived people died, and Methuselah was the only one of this class left.
 God planned to bring the flood after all the men who walked in the ways of the Lord had died (besides Noah and his family).
-Methuselah lived until the ark was built, but died before the flood, since God had promised he would not be killed with the unrighteous.
+Methuselah lived until the ark was built but died before the flood, since God had promised he would not be killed with the unrighteous.
 The Sefer haYashar gives Methuselah's age at death as 960.

+Islam

-Methuselah (Arabic: Mattūshalakh) is also mentioned in Islam in the various collections of stories of the pre-Islamic prophets, which also say he was an ancestor of Noah.
+Methuselah (Arabic: Matūshalaḥ) is also mentioned in Islam in the various collections of stories of the pre-Islamic prophets, which also say he was an ancestor of Noah.
 Furthermore, early Islamic writers like Ibn Ishaq and Ibn Hisham always included his name in the genealogy of Muhammad.

+Mormonism

-The Book of Moses, a Mormon text, says that after Enoch and the City of Zion were taken up to heaven, Methusaleh stayed behind; this was so that God's promises to Enoch – that he would always have descendants on earth and that he would be an ancestor of Noah – would be fulfilled.
+The Book of Moses, a 19th-century Mormon text, says that after Enoch and the City of Zion were taken up to heaven, Methuselah stayed behind; this was so that God's promises to Enoch – that he would always have descendants on earth and that he would be an ancestor of Noah – would be fulfilled.
 The Church of Jesus Christ of Latter-day Saints further teaches that Methuselah was a prophet.

 Interpretations

 Literal

-Interpretations of the Bible following biblical literalism take Methuselah's 969 years to be 969 solar years.
-Some literalists attempt to give certain arguments for how this could be: early humans had a better diet, or a water vapor canopy protected the earth from radiation before the Flood.
+Some biblical literalists attempt to justify "969 years": perhaps early humans had a better diet, or a hypothetical "water vapor canopy" protected the earth from radiation before the Flood.
 Others introduce theological causes: humans were originally to have everlasting life, but sin was introduced into the world by Adam and Eve, its influence became greater with each generation, and God progressively shortened human life, particularly after the Flood.
 The Catholic Encyclopedia says "Certain exegetes solve the difficulty to their own satisfaction by declaring that the year meant by the sacred writer is not the equivalent of our year."